-The College received a Certification of Registration from the Antigua and Barbuda National Accreditation Board on June 1, 2011, its first renewal of registration on June 1, 2012, followed by two subsequent renewals.
+The College received a Certification of Registration from the Antigua and Barbuda National Accreditation Board on June 1, 2011, its first renewal of registration on June 1, 2012, followed by three subsequent renewals, including accreditation.
 In May 2012, AICASA was accredited by the U.S. Accrediting Council of Independent Colleges and Schools (ACICS) to award an Associate in Sciences in Health Sciences degree.
-It was reaccredited in 2015.
+It was reaccredited in 2015 and 2022.